 Beyond the traditions of Oktoberfest — honored at numerous Adirondack celebrations – fall is a time to commemorate achievements in Adirondack history, from military to culinary.

-The 2018 fall season was loaded with unique festivals throughout the Adirondacks.
 Take a look and start getting excited for Fall 2019.
-We'll update dates and details as we get closer to the autumn season!
+We'll update with more details as we get closer to the autumn season!

 This annual event honors Lake Champlain's role in the decisive Battle of Plattsburgh during the War of 1812, the outcome of which helped establish the true Canadian Border, ensured that a second War of Independence wasn't fought, and, some 200 years later, inspired a line of microbrews such as Plucky Rooster Ale, available at the Plattsburgh Brewing Company.
 Ask the bartender to tell you the story.